-Current engagements include include Galatea Acis and Galatea and Oriana Amadigi and Blow and Purcell with The English Concert, Poppea Agrippina with English Touring Opera, tours of J. S. Bach B Minor Mass, Christmas Oratorio and Music of Consolation – Music by J. S. Bach, Schein and Schütz with The Monteverdi Choir, Blow and Purcell with The English Concert at the Wigmore Hall, Fauré Requiem at Teatro La Fenice, Handel Chandos Anthems with Arcangelo, Dixit Dominus and a recording as Second Woman Dido and Aeneas with La Nuova Musica, Messiah with Britten Sinfonia, the Hallé, the Irish Baroque Orchestra, the London Handel Orchestra, the London Mozart Players and The Sixteen, Mendelssohn A Midsummer Night’s Dream with the Scottish Chamber Orchestra, Francesca Cuzzoni, Handel’s Diva at the 2023 Handel Festival, Halle, and her debut with Florilegium at the St Magnus Festival.
+Current engagements include include Galatea Acis and Galatea and Oriana Amadigi and Blow and Purcell with The English Concert, Poppea Agrippina with English Touring Opera, tours of J. S. Bach B Minor Mass, Christmas Oratorio and Music of Consolation – Music by J. S. Bach, Schein and Schütz with The Monteverdi Choir, the St John Passion with BBC Philharmonic, the St Matthew Passion with Sestina, Fauré Requiem at Teatro La Fenice, Handel Chandos Anthems with Arcangelo, Dixit Dominus and a recording as Second Woman Dido and Aeneas with La Nuova Musica, Messiah with Britten Sinfonia, the Hallé, the Irish Baroque Orchestra, the London Handel Orchestra, the London Mozart Players and The Sixteen, Mendelssohn A Midsummer Night’s Dream with the Scottish Chamber Orchestra, Francesca Cuzzoni, Handel’s Diva at the 2023 Handel Festival, Halle, and her debut with Florilegium at the St Magnus Festival.

 Hilary Cronin was selected by BBC Music Magazine as a Rising Star for 2022.